maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

 .. function:: hildon_gtk_menu_new ()

-    This is a convenience function to create a :class:`GtkMenu` setting its widget name to allow Hildon specific styling.
+    This is a convenience function to create a :class:`gtk.Menu` setting its widget name to allow Hildon specific styling.

-    :returns: A newly created :class:`GtkMenu` widget.
+    :returns: A newly created :class:`gtk.Menu` widget.

     .. versionadded 2.2